marinadelconte/ReactPortfolio/README.md

 # React Portfolio

 ## Description
-The React Portfolio is a digital portfolio of my work so far as a software developer.
+The React Portfolio is a digital portfolio of my projects as a full stack software developer.
 When you visit the homepage, you will see options to view the following tabs: About, Portfolio, Resume, and Contact.
 Upon clicking on each tab, you will be taking to that corresponding page.
+The portfolio tab is where you will find links to my projects.

 ## Installation
 This application is deployed using Netlify and can be accessed via this link: https://marinadelconte-portfolio.netlify.app/.